Ad Noctum: Chapter 9

 “Pleural space?”
 Volker echoed.

-“The space between his lung and chest wall,” Telford said, sliding the earpieces of the stethoscope into place.
-He listened intently to Rush’s chest in multiple locations, his expression taking on an unmistakably relieved cast.
-He locked eyes with Volker.
+“The space between his lung and chest wall.”
+Telford listened to Rush’s chest in several spots.
+He locked eyes with Volker, relief in every line of his face.
 “He didn’t drop his lung.
 Thank god.
 Blood loss we can fix.”

 “We can?”
 Volker asked.

-“Yeah,” Telford replied, yanking the stethoscope off.
+“Yeah.”
+Telford set the stethoscope aside.
 “The LA has a synthetic blood substitute.
-Basically the equivalent of freeze dried red blood cells and the basic serum proteins.
-Hypoallergenic.
-In fact, it’s completely synthetic, so it works across all humanoid blood types.
-When it comes to biomedical engineering the LA is decades ahead of the Air Force.
+It’s freeze-dried artificial red cells and basic serum proteins.
+Wholly synthetic, so it works across all humanoid blood types.
+When it comes to biomedical engineering, the LA is decades ahead of the Air Force.
 At least decades.
 Bottom of the kit.
 The maroon packaging.”

 “How many?”
-Volker asked, kneeling to dig through the stacked mix of supplies.
+Volker knelt to dig through the supplies.

 “Let’s start with two,” Telford said.
 “The liquid and solid components are separated within the packaging.
-The whole thing is sterilized.
-Just separate the IV tubing, then break and shake.
-The faster the better.”
+Just separate the IV tubing, then break and shake.”

 Volker came up with one of the maroon packages.
-He dragged it out of the kit and separated the capped needle and associated IV tubing from the opaque packaging, pulling it out and straightening it.
-The tubing weighed enough that Volker guessed it came preloaded with some kind of liquid.
-He stepped closer to Rush, standing across from Telford, letting the tubing trail down across the mathematician’s chest, where the other man could easily reach it.
-Within the sealed packaging, he could feel a bubble of liquid, surrounded by a fine powder.
+He separated the capped needle and associated IV tubing from the opaque packaging, then stepped closer to Rush, standing across the table from Telford.
+Volker draped the tubing across the mathematician’s chest, where Telford could easily reach it.
+Within the sealed package, he felt a bubble of liquid surrounded by a fine powder.
 He pressed and twisted, breaking the internal capsule and mixing the components.
-He gently shook the contents, inverting the packet, making sure all the dry powder was uniformly suspended.
-To his surprise, as he mixed, the bag warmed in his hands.
+Then he shook and inverted the package, making sure all the dry powder was uniformly suspended.
+As he mixed, the bag of synthetic blood warmed in his hands.

 “It’s exothermic?”
 Volker asked.
-“How is that possible?
-Shouldn’t we just be putting protein in suspension?”
+“How?
+Aren’t we just putting protein in suspension?”

-“Never thought about it,” Telford said, swabbing the crook of Rush’s elbow with an Air Force issue alcohol wipe.
-“Maybe it’s the packaging itself?”
-He grabbed the tubing, uncapped the needle, inspected it, and expertly inserted into one of Rush’s veins.
+“Never thought about it.”
+Telford swabbed the crook of Rush’s elbow with an alcohol wipe.
+“Maybe it’s the packaging?”
+He grabbed the tubing, uncapped the needle, inspected it, and expertly inserted it into a vein in Rush’s arm.

 Telford smiled faintly as he taped the LA needle in place.